alexander-camuto/alexander-camuto.github.io/about.md

 I have two streams of research.
 The first focuses on studying deep probabilistic models, specifically their adversarial robustness and their ability to build representations that are independent and human-interpretable.
 The second dives uses functional analysis and Langevin dynamics to study commonly used regularisation methods, such as Gaussian noise injections.

-In my spare time I take photos (@dantino11 on Instagram).
+In my spare time I take [photos](https://www.instagram.com/dantino11)

 ### Contact me